pythonarcade/arcade/doc/programming_guide/sound.rst

 The Most Reliable Formats & Features
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For most users, the best formats are the following ones:
+For most users, the best approach to formats is:

 * Use 16-bit PCM Wave (``.wav``) files for :ref:`sound effects <sound-loading-modes-static>`
 * Use MP3 files for :ref:`long background audio like music <sound-loading-modes-streaming>`